 From the quantum experiments we obtain a collection of $m$ independent classical snapshots of $\caU$:

-This collection is called the \emph{classical shadow data} and acts as the output of the learning phase.
+This collection, as the output of the learning phase, is called the \emph{classical shadow data}.
 As we shall see in the following sections, many properties of $\caU$ can be extracted efficiently from $\US(\caU,m)$.

 The reason why $\mathcal{A}_{\text {learn}}$ learns all information about $\caU$ efficiently can be intuitively explained by a toy model illustrated in Fig.~\ref{fig:LearnPhase}~(b), where an unknown single-qubit unitary channel $\caU$ can rotate the Bloch sphere around an axis $\hat{x}_\caU$ by an angle $\theta_\caU$.
-To recover the information of $\caU$, one needs to determine both the value of $\theta_\caU$ and the direction of $\hat{x}_\caU$.
-Mathematically, this goal can be achieved by randomly choosing a few points $F_1,\dots,F_m$ on the sphere (two points are enough in usual case), and observe the positions $G_1,\dots,G_m$ to which they are rotated.
-Physically, these operations correspond to first randomly selecting a few pure states $\hat{\psi}_1,\dots,\hat{\psi}_m$ in $\caH$ (Step 1 of $\mathcal{A}_{\text {learn}}$), and then learning information of the rotated states $\caU(\hat{\psi}_i)$.
-We expect that the latter goal can be efficiently achieved by performing $\mathcal{M}_s$ on multiple copies of $\caU(\hat{\psi}_i)$ (Step 3 of $\mathcal{A}_{\text {learn}}$), since this measurement is optimal for pure states in many estimation problems \cite{hayashi1998asymptotic,bruss1999optimal,zhu2018universally,Grier22,harrow2013church,anshu2022distributed}.
+To recover the information about $\caU$, one needs to determine both the value of $\theta_\caU$ and the direction of $\hat{x}_\caU$.
+Mathematically, this goal can be achieved by randomly choosing a few points on the sphere (two points are enough in the usual case), and observe the positions to which they are rotated.
+Physically, these operations correspond to first randomly selecting a few pure states $\hat{\psi}_1,\dots,\hat{\psi}_m$ on $\caH$ (Step 1 of $\mathcal{A}_{\text {learn}}$), and then learning information about the rotated states $\caU(\hat{\psi}_i)$.
+We expect that the latter goal can be efficiently achieved by performing $\mathcal{M}_s$ on multiple copies of $\caU(\hat{\psi}_i)$ (Step 3 of $\mathcal{A}_{\text {learn}}$), because this measurement is optimal for pure states for many estimation problems \cite{hayashi1998asymptotic,bruss1999optimal,zhu2018universally,Grier22,harrow2013church,anshu2022distributed}.